 This course will teach you many valuable skills and extend your knowledge as a diver.
 Here are some of the

 Deep dive: As we have mentioned in the introduction, this course will teach you how to dive safely below 18 m/60 ft.
 You will experience deep diving until 30 m/90 ft. with your instructor.
 Some other training systems allow student divers to dive until 40-42 m/120-126 ft. in the second level course, however, we believe that the first deep dives should not exceed 30 meters and this is also the rule of PADI’s Advanced program.
 As the diver gains confidence and experience, the depths can be extended to 40 meters.
-In the deep diving training, you will get first-hand experience about the pressure-volume relationship, gas narcosis, color loss and change in ambient light.
+In the deep diving training, you will get first-hand experience about the pressure-volume relationship, gas narcosis, color loss, and change in ambient light.
 You will also learn which precautions should be taken on the boat and underwater before and during a deep dive.
-This course will increase your confidence for deep diving.
+This course will increase your confidence in deep diving.

 Underwater Navigation: You will learn and practice compass navigation and natural navigation and apply the techniques you learn to navigate challenging patterns like squares and triangles underwater.
 These skills are invaluable for all divers, especially for advanced divers.

 Drift dive: Currents are natural water movements that you will experience at one point in your diving career.
-Advanced divers don’t fight the current, on the contrary, they “use” the current to their advantage and adapt their diving techniques accordingly.
-Drift dive trainings will teach you these techniques and you can apply what you learn in this course to dive with current and swim longer distances underwater with less effort.
-Without this training, currents can be an extra burden, so this training is very useful.
+Advanced divers don’t fight the current, on the contrary, they “use” the current to their advantage and adapt their

-Boat dive: An advanced diver should have the basic understanding of the logistics and operation of the boat s/he dives from.
+Boat dive: An advanced diver should have a basic understanding of the logistics and operation of the boat s/he dives.
 Every type of dive boat has its own properties and rules and these are mostly globally accepted.
 Therefore, if you want to extend your experience as a diver, it will be very useful to learn communication and sailing equipment, emergency procedures, first aid kits, and departure procedures of dive boats.
 Dive boats can vary from small inflatable boats to charter boats or even liveaboard boats with multiple cabins.
 In this course, you will also learn about the basic characteristics and standards of different types of dive boats.